Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

-\item \textbf{Speed (SP)} is measured in meters per second and normalized by the height of the child in meters.
-This feature is calculated by dividing the distance by the time spent performing each activity.
-Speed value has to be calculated, and we use a regression model to predict it.
-For each subject, we train a model using SC-L1 to SC-L5, which have fixed distances, we impute distances for all activities based on that model \cite{REF_POSTER}.
-The ground-truth fixed distance of (SC-L1, SC-L2, SC-L3, SC-L4, SC-L5) were used to train the model.
-To evaluate our distance model accuracy, we compare our measured distance with the ground-truth distance.
+We extracted the following eight temporospatial gait CFs from the raw accelerometer data:\\ \textbf{Speed (SP)} is measured in meters per second and normalized by the height of the child in meters.
+This feature is calculated by dividing the distance by the time spent performing each activity.\\

-\item \textbf{Step Length (SL)} is measured in meters and normalized by the height of the child in meters.
+\textbf{Step Length (SL)} is measured in meters and normalized by the height of the child in meters.
 This feature is calculated by dividing the total distance by the number of steps.
-The number of steps was obtained by processing the anteroposterior signal of accelerometer (z-axis).
-Fig-\ref{fig:z} and Fig-\ref{fig:az} shows the accelerometer raw signal of a child with DMD and a TD child.
-This total distance was calculated using a regression model that was built for each child from their SC (L1 to L5).
+The number of steps is calculated using a low pass filter on the anteroposterior (z-axis) acceleration signal (Fig~\ref{Fig3}C and Fig~\ref{Fig3}F).
+Then, we calculate the number of peaks, where each peak represents one step, and a complete gait cycle is composed of two steps.\\

-\item \textbf{Step Frequency (SF)} is measured in steps per second.
-This feature is calculated by dividing the number of steps by time for each activity.
-The number of steps is calculated using a low pass filter on the anteroposterior (z-axis) acceleration signal (Fig-\ref{fig:z} and Fig-\ref{fig:az}).
-Then, we calculate the number of peaks, where each peak represents one step, and a complete gait cycle is composed of two steps.
+\textbf{Step Frequency (SF)} is measured in steps per second.
+This feature is calculated by dividing the number of steps by the time for each activity. \\

-\item \textbf{Total Power (TP)} is measured in W/kg.
-This feature is calculated by first transferring the time domain to the frequency domain of the three axes: mediolateral (y-axis) Fig-\ref{fig:ay}, anteroposterior (z-axis) Fig-\ref{fig:az}, and vertical (x-axis) Fig-\ref{fig:ax}.
-Then, we sum the integral of the power (normalized by weight) in each of the three axes (Fig-\ref{fig:py}, Fig-\ref{fig:pz}, and Fig-\ref{fig:px}).
+\textbf{Total Power (TP)} is measured in W/kg.
+This feature is calculated by first transferring the time domain to the frequency domain of the three axes using Fast Fourier Transform (FFT): vertical (x-axis), mediolateral (y-axis), and anteroposterior (z-axis) (Fig~\ref{Fig3}D, Fig~\ref{Fig3}E, and Fig~\ref{Fig3}F, respectively).
+Then, we sum the integral of the power (normalized by weight) in each of the three axes (Fig~\ref{Fig3}G, Fig~\ref{Fig3}H, and Fig~\ref{Fig3}I).\\

-\item \textbf{Mediolateral Power (MP)} is measured in \% of TP.
-This feature is calculated by first transferring the time domain of the accelerometer's y-axis (Fig-\ref{fig:ay}) to the frequency domain using Fast Fourier Transform (FFT).
-Then we calculate the integral of the power spectrum (Fig-\ref{fig:py}).
-Finally, we normalize the value by the weight and TP.
+\textbf{Mediolateral Power (MP)} is measured in \% of TP.
+This feature is calculated by first transferring the time domain of the accelerometer's y-axis (Fig~\ref{Fig3}E) to the frequency domain using FFT.
+Then we calculate the integral of the power spectrum density (PSD) (Fig~\ref{Fig3}H).
+Finally, we normalize the value by weight and TP.\\